tayds25/CineastesChoice/README.md

 ## Development

-To run tests for the front end, clone the repository and run the command
+To run tests for the front end, clone the repository and run the command inside the terminal of VS Code:

 ```bash
   cd front-end
 ```
-Then, run the following
+Then, run the following to open the website:

 ```bash
   npm run dev